-- We measure HPV vaccine initiation and completion to help guide the Denver Metro Alliance for HPV Prevention which is working to encourage parents of adolescents to talk to their doctor about the vaccine and equip medical providers to answer their questions and provide the vaccine.
+- We measure HPV vaccine initiation and completion to help guide the Alliance for HPV Free CO which is working to encourage parents of adolescents to talk to their doctor about the vaccine and equip medical providers to answer their questions and provide the vaccine.

 What is the story behind the graph?